Bitcoin Verdict

 The Four Criteria

-100 points total, weighted by what matters most to Bitcoin holders.
+100 points in total, weighted toward what matters most to you as a Bitcoin holder.

 Security